 Responsibilities of a road authority include safe road design for new roads, safety improvements of existing roads, safer outcomes from road maintenance and network operation activities.
-Actions need to be undertaken within the whole-of-government road safety effort.
+Actions need to be undertaken within the whole-of-government road safety efforts.
 These activities need to be conducted within a Safe System framework, a transforming safety agenda that will influence all the activities of a road authority, not just those activities traditionally considered to be the functions of a road authority’s safety division.
 It challenges road authorities to rethink their activities.
 This is a major challenge for every road authority – how to build Safe System principles and elements into all of its activities.

 What can we do in such case?
-In this situation it will need to rely more heavily on the cooperation of others to achieve the desired safety outcomes.
+In this situation it will need to rely more heavily on the cooperation of other stakeholders to achieve the desired safety outcomes.
 In all cases, road authorities need to have a strong external focus to achieve gains in other Safe System elements that are outside their normal areas of operation.

 The focus in this chapter is on embedding the Safe System approach within the responsibilities, (planning, policies, programmes and operational activities) of the road authority in a jurisdiction, particularly the identification of necessary changes, their progressive introduction and their ongoing application.
 It is important to recognize change is necessary to achieve the safe system approach and it is important to consider the steps necessary to achieve this overall goal.
 It is also important to recognise that the level of effort may vary depending on the will of the decision makers responsible for providing resources to the effort.

 Effective change management strategies are supported by corporate-wide processes for input, consultation and discussion.
 A strategic framework with clear objectives needs to be put in place and progressively strengthened with policies and guidelines as knowledge increases.
 All changes will need to include a continuous improvement and feedback process to refine and identify necessary adjustment to current approaches and priorities in all areas of the authority’s activity.